IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-The files in the `inventory/` directory contain the necessary information, such as host names, groups, and attributes, required to establish network connections with these hosts.
-Here is a copy of the `inventory/hosts.yml` file.
-See [**hosts.yaml**](https://gitlab.inetdoc.net/iac/lab-01-02/-/blob/main/inventory/hosts.yml) in the Git repository.
+The files in the `inventory/` directory contain the information required to establish network connections with these hosts, such as hostnames, groups, and attributes.
+Attached is a copy of the `inventory/hosts.yaml` file.

 ```yaml=